 Many wearable devices claim to be GPS devices, but they aren’t.

 It is critical to understand how a tracking device obtains its position data.
-Some pet collars, for example, may utilize GPS while others use Bluetooth.
+Some pet collars, for example, may utilize a pet GPS tracker, while others use Bluetooth.

 The non-GPS tracking system, on the other hand, provides several advantages.
 They could, for example, make a wearable lighter.
-They’re also a better way to keep track of little goods.
+They’re also a better way to keep track of small goods.

 GPS trackers indicate the position of satellites to the degree of precision of a street address.
 That’s OK for a car, but if you want to know where your keys are in the home, that’s not possible with a GPS device